tonioloewald/bindinator.js/docs/angular.md

 that path.
 That seems a lot simpler to explain and grok.
 ## Lots of Files

 A simple component can easily end up being *four different source files*.
-(This has the advantage of better leveraging code quality tools than `b8r`'s single file approach.
-I may add it as an option in future, but it will then require transpilation.)
 There will likely be 1-3 extra files for each subcomponent, and in many cases you'll find you need to create subcomponents where you wouldn't need to in `b8r`.

+This does has the advantage of better leveraging code quality tools than `b8r`'s single file approach.
+I may add it as an option in future, but it will then require transpilation.

+In the mean time, I've added support for pure javascript components, including in v0.6.0 helper funtions that allow views to be written entirely in javascript very efficiently.

 ## Obfuscation and Efficiency